Kota Bharu railway station

-The Kota Bharu railway station (also known as Kota Bharu Freight Yard) is a Malaysian train station stationed at the north eastern side of and named after the town of Kota Bharu, Perak.
+The Kota Bharu railway station (also known as Kota Bharu Freight Yard) is a Malaysian train station in Kota Bharu, Gopeng, Kampar District, Perak.
 But prior to the Rawang–Ipoh Electrified Double Tracking project, the station has turned into a freight yard.
 So, people who stay in Kota Bharu will no longer get the passenger services.
 The nearest passenger station is the Batu Gajah railway station.